neurokernel/neurokernel/README.rst

 -------
 This software is licensed under the `BSD License
 <http://www.opensource.org/licenses/bsd-license.php>`_.
-See the included LICENSE.rst file for more information.
+See the included LICENSE file for more information.